Clement1103/technical_test_arcascience/README.md

 - Bonus #2: Provide a Docker image of the RestAPI

+## Exercise-2: DataViz
+You'll find a sample KOL .pdf report in this repo.
+This document begins with a preface containing a summary of the document, followed by a list of places and people classified by country.
+You'll also find an .xlsx file containing the original data used to create the .pdf file.

+### Tasks
+- Create a stand-alone A4 document to add to the preface, containing a list of graphics summarizing the contents of the document.
+- Use csv to create dataviz with real data.
+- You can use any tool to create this A4 page, but you must deliver the code you use.

 ## Deadline and Evaluation

 If you did not understand one of the instructions, you can contact me here: jeff@arcascience.ai

-As a reminder, the test must be returned within 2 days maximum after receiving this email.
+As a reminder, the test must be returned within 3 days maximum after receiving this email.